This page provides an introduction to using library search tools and databases. Specifically, this page covers:

 What's an example of a database?

 Your phone's contacts are a database.
-The contacts system stories phone numbers, names, etc., and you can find them by searching.
+The contacts system stores phone numbers, names, etc., and you can find them by searching.

 What does a library database store?